Nordic countries: Sami people

 The Sami people, also spelled Sámi or Saami, are a Finno-Ugric people who have their traditional settlement areas in northern Finland, Norway and Sweden and Western Russia.
 Most Sami live in Norway, followed by Sweden and Finland, while the fewest Sami live in Russia.
 Because the countries do not make an official record of who has the Sami identity or background, no one knows the exact number of the Sami people.
-The Sami are the only indigenous people of the Nordic countries excluding Greenland that are recognized and protected under the international conventions of indigenous peoples.
+The Sami are the only indigenous people of the Nordic countries excluding Greenland that are recognised and protected under the international conventions of indigenous peoples.
 They are hence the northernmost indigenous people of Europe.
 There are several Sami languages.

 Traditionally, the Sami have plied a variety of livelihoods, including coastal fishing, fur trapping and sheep herding.
 However, the best known Sami livelihood is semi-nomadic reindeer herding.
-For traditional, environmental, cultural and political reasons, reindeer herding is legally reserved only for Sami people in certain regions of the Nordic countries.
-Nowadays, the Sami work in all sectors, in line with the non-Sami population, though the primary industries are still important culture bearers for the Sami people.
+For traditional, environmental, cultural and political reasons, reindeer herding is legally reserved to Sami people in certain regions of the Nordic countries.
+Nowadays, the Sami work in all sectors, although the primary industries are still important culture bearers for the Sami people.